BMW makes fun and exciting cars to drive. The ultimate driving machines don't come without a few common problems.

 While not necessarily an issue on newer BMWs, if you have a five-year-old or older BMW, look out for oil leaks.

 The most common leak we see is from the valve covers.
-Oil leaks can also develop at the transmsion and the differential seals.
+Oil leaks can also develop at the transmission and the differential seals.

 5. Battery Terminal (BST)

 In the early 2000s, BMW introduced the battery safety terminal sensor or also known as the BST.
-The BST is designed to disconnect positive cable if the BMW gets involved in an accident.
+The BST is designed to disconnect positive cables if the BMW gets involved in an accident.
 This design reduces the risk of a fire in case of an accident.

 BST's problem is that it will disconnect the battery during minor impacts, such as hitting a curb.
 This can prevent a BMW from starting because the alternator and starter get disconnected at the battery positive terminal.

 This BMW problem will trigger the BMW airbag light, requiring a BMW-specific scanner to clear the codes.

 It used to cost over $500 to fix the BMW BST sensor.
 Fortunately for BMW owners Battery Safety Terminal Kit (eBay link) can be used to fix this problem.

 6. Hood Lift Supports

 The hood supports on BMWs often fail.
 This is a problem with older BMW.
 Usually over 8-year-old cars.

-Replacing the hood supports is easy and takes about 15 minutes.
+Replacing the hood supports is easy and takes about fifteen minutes.
 We have published a guide on how to replace the hood strut on BMW vehicles.

 7. Interior Wear